Board of Trustees

 Dirk Jungé is Executive Chairman of Pitcairn Company, a recognized global leader in the specialized multi-family office marketplace.
 Until recently, he also served as Chief Executive Officer of Pitcairn.
 He has been an innovator and leader in the family office for over 30 years.
 A fourth generation member of the Pitcairn family, he has served in numerous capacities including investments, marketing and client services.
 He was instrumental in re-establishing the firm as a multi-family office offering in 1987, and in 2008 led Pitcairn’s pioneering transition to a 100% open architecture investment platform.
 Mr. Jungé is a consultant, author and frequent speaker at conferences and seminars on issues related to the financial services industry, family office, family governance and succession planning.
 He contributed a chapter for the Handbook of Family Business and Family Business Consultation: A Global Perspective, which explores the role of the multi-family office in a changing global economy.
 His article, “From family business conflict to family connectedness” appeared in Family Business Magazine.
 Widely recognized for his involvement in social and community affairs, Mr. Jungé sits on a variety of philanthropic and corporate boards.
 Mr. Jungé received a BS in Economics and Finance from Lehigh University and holds the designation of Chartered Financial Analyst.

 Gerald Kerner, a graduate of Rutgers College and Harvard Law School, is a member of the Bar of the State of New York.
 He served for two years as law clerk to the United States District Court Judge John R. Bartels in New York following graduation from law school.
 Thereafter, he joined the law firm of Willkie Farr & Gallagher in New York, as an associate and became a partner in that firm, focusing upon litigation in state and federal courts and regulatory matters, and remained at the law firm for some 20 years.
-In 1997 he became general counsel and managing director of Duquesne Capital Management, L.L.C. and remained in that position until the firm ceased operations at the end of 2010.
+In 1997 he became general counsel and managing director of Duquesne Capital Management, LLC and remained in that position until the firm ceased operations at the end of 2010.
 Thereafter, and presently, he is general counsel and managing director of Duquesne Family Office LLC.
 He is married, has three children, and resides in New York City.

 Joseph H. Kluger

 Joseph H. Kluger, a Principal of arts consulting firm WolfBrown, has over 30 years of experience as a non-profit arts and culture executive and consultant in strategic planning, organizational collaboration, facilities, fund raising, governance, leadership development and succession planning projects for nonprofit museums, theaters, opera companies, symphony orchestras, performing arts centers, and educational institutions.
 Prior to his consulting career, Mr. Kluger held leadership positions in the symphony field, including President of The Philadelphia Orchestra Association (1989-2005), where he helped develop the Kimmel Center for the Performing Arts and raised over $130 million for endowment.
 He is also an internationally recognized expert in the use of technology to accomplish strategic objectives in the arts and provides advice in this area to organizations such as the League of American Orchestras and OPERA America and their members.
 Mr. Kluger currently serves on the Board of Overseers of the Curtis Institute of Music and previously held board leadership positions as Chair of Philadelphia Mayor Nutter’s Cultural Advisory Council and President of the Greater Philadelphia Cultural Alliance.
-He began his professional career at the New York Philharmonic, following receipt of a M.A. in Arts Administration from N.Y.U. and a B.A. in Music from Trinity College in Hartford.
+He began his professional career at the New York Philharmonic, following receipt of a MA in Arts Administration from New York University and a BA in Music from Trinity College in Hartford, CT.

 Cecilia Mendez Hodes